-FFMC's Vision is to be an industry leader of premium-quality freshwater fish products through efficient supply chain management, value-added processing and effective marketing.
-Our Mission is to maximize long term returns to commercial fishers through securing supply, creating an orderly market, promoting international markets and increasing trade in freshwater fish.
-Our Mission supports the continuing principles of enabling access to international markets, maximizing returns to stakeholders and supporting the long term viability of the inland fishery in Canada.
+FFMC's strategic vision is to be an industry leader of premium-quality freshwater fish products through efficient supply chain management, value-added processing, and effective marketing.
+Our Mission supports the continuing principles of enabling access to international markets, maximizing returns to stakeholders, and supporting the long-term viability of the inland commercial fishery in Canada.